stevenyslee/csv-parser/README.md

 Install
 -------

-CSV Parser can be installed by downloading [index.js](https://github.com/stevenyslee/csv-parser) to your project source.
+CSV Parser can be installed by downloading [index.js](https://github.com/stevenyslee/csv-parser) to your project source and requiring the module.
+You will only need to install the repo if you are interested in testing the module.

     $ npm install